LEADERS ARE BORN NOT MADE

 After forty years of wandering the wilderness, Israel claimed their inheritance and entered the Promised Land.
 They finally enjoyed the blessings that God had prepared for them.
 God wants you and me to experience that same kind of life today.
 Jesus Christ, our Joshua, wants to lead us into victorious spiritual conquest in the here and now and wants to share with us all of the spiritual treasures of His wonderful inheritance.
 Paul writes in Ephesians that God has blessed us in Christ with every spiritual blessing.
 Too often though we live as if we are blasted rather than blessed; victims rather than victors; defeated soldiers instead of delivered saints.
 Note here I am speaking of the believers in the church, and not some person a group of people called saints which some people pray to for deliverance.

-Prior to this book, Joshua is alluded to twenty-seven times from Exodus through Deuteronomy.
-From Scripture we know that there were three distinct periods of his life: some forty years as a slave in Egypt, forty years in the wilderness as Moses assistant and the last twenty-five years conquering and subduing the Promised Land.
+Prior to this book, Joshua alludes to twenty-seven times from Exodus through Deuteronomy.
+From Scripture, we know that there were three distinct periods of his life: some forty years as a slave in Egypt, forty years in the wilderness as Moses’ assistant and the last twenty-five years conquering and subduing the Promised Land.
 It’s this second phase of his life that we want to focus on today.
 This is important.
 Please note that Joshua spent eighty years in preparation before he became God’s chosen leader.
 Compared to Joshua, most of us are just half cooked when it comes to leadership.
 We need to spend more time in the oven until we are roasted or baked properly.
 It is not how many times you “mourn” or take a “throne of grace”?
 Joshua spent forty years in Moses’ shadow.
-That’s because in God’s leadership school, Leaders are made, not born.
+That’s because, in God’s leadership school, Leaders are made, not born.
 Hallelujah

 Godly Leaders are all prepared from the same raw material.
-From the time line of his life, we have to conclude that Joshua was born as a slave in Egypt.
+From the timeline of his life, we have to conclude that Joshua was born as a slave in Egypt.
 Joshua was a natural.
 That’s the problem, we’re all “naturals,” we’re all naturally sinners.
 Romans 3:23 says, “For all have sinned and fall short of the glory of God.”
 We are all people of humble origins.
 While some go to great lengths to hide their past, with a holy God we all have the same past.
 We were all born into slavery and are slaves to sin.
-Isaiah 51:1 reminds us, “Listen to me, you who pursue righteousness and who seek the LORD: Look to the rock from which you were cut and to the quarry from which you were hewn…”
+Isaiah 51:1 reminds us, “Hearken to me, ye that follow after righteousness, ye that seek the Lord: look unto the rock whence ye are hewn, and to the hole of the pit whence ye are digged.”